IrishTechCommunity/irishtechcommunity.github.io/jobsfaq.md

 * Open chat is encouraged however please be mindful of the [code of conduct](https://irishtechcommunity.com/codeofconduct/) when it comes to etiqutte.
   * Don't forget we have other channels like #python & #rant for where discussion is more appropriate.
 * All members are allowed to post any job that may be of interest to the wider community ie. doesn't have to be programming jobs.
+* Unpaid internships will not be allowed to be posted.
+The community has made itself clear that it believes in an honest days work for an honest days pay.
+* Jobs posted in the channel should be paid at least the Irish national minimum wage
 * Only job posts are allowed to be pinned - no exceptions.
 * While questions about all aspects of jobs/worklife is encouraged - ITC is not a substitute for legal advice from a professional lawyer/barrister.
 * Try to remember that Recruiters are human beings.
 We have an anti bullying policy that is _strictly_ enforced in #jobs.
 So attacking members of our community who also happen to be recruiters will not be tolerated.